java-aodeng/java-aodeng/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Java
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Golang and Vue
 - 💬 How to reach me ...

 <p>